Pale Corydalis is a native erect biennial forb, growing from 1 to 3 feet high on stems that branch profusely.

 Above: Illustration by Mary Walcott.
 Drawing ©Flora of North America

 Below: 1st photo - The pinkish flowers of Pale Corydalis.
 2nd photo - the inflorescence.
-Photos ©University of Wisconsin, Steven's Point.
+Photos ©Wisconsin Flora.
 1st - Keir Morse; 2nd - Derek Anderson.

 Notes: Pale Corydalis is no longer extant in the Garden.
-Eloise Butler's records show that she planted seeds of this species on Oct.
+Eloise Butler's records show that she put in plants obtained from east coast nurseries in 1909 (Sept.
+4th, from Stony Brook, MA) and planted seeds of this species on Oct.
 9, 1909 (seeds from Bunker Hill, MA).
 On July 26, 1914 she got plants from Osceola WI; on May 24, 1917 from Taylor's Falls MN (probably Strand's Nursery); two plants (named Corydalis sempervirens) on 24 Sept.
 1919 from Northome, MN; more on Oct.
 14, 1926; more seed on April 12, 1932 and then again on Oct.
 7, 1932 from seed that was collected by a friend on a trip to Isle Royal in August 1932.
 The Isle Royal connection is via Gertrude Cram, who visited Isle Royal each August, staying at the Rock Harbor Lodge.
 She was a "botanical friend" of Eloise Butler (and later of Martha Crone) and she would collect plants and seeds and send them back to Eloise.
 Eloise would plant many specimens in 1932 from Isle Royal.
 At the time, plant collecting on Isle Royal was allowed.
-Eloise put in plants obtained from east coast nurseries in 1909 (Sept 4th, from Stony Brook, MA).
 All references, exc. as noted, used the older name C. glauca.
 Martha Crone planted 35 specimens in 1934 and 1935 (she used the older name C. glauca).
 Martha Crone's 1951 Garden census still listed the plant as extant.

 The three species of Corydalis native to Minnesota are C. aurea, Golden Corydalis, C. micrantha, Slender Fumewort, and C. sempervirens, Pale Corydalis.
 C. sempervirens is native to Minnesota in counties of the NE Quadrant, but not the Metro area.
 It is native to most of the eastern United States and all of Canada.
 The Garden has a species (Corydalis solida) not native to Minnesota, but found in certain east coast states where it has been introduced.